Dorian210/bsplyne/README.md

 **bsplyne** is a Python library for working with N-dimensional B-splines.
 It implements the Cox-de Boor algorithm for basis evaluation, order elevation, knot insertion, and provides a connectivity class for multi-patch structures.
 Additionally, it includes visualization tools with export capabilities to Paraview.

-> **Note:** This library is not yet available on PyPI.
-To install, please clone the repository and install it manually.

 ## Installation

 Since **bsplyne** is not yet on PyPI, you can install it locally as follows: